 The discs in the lumbar spine act as shock absorbers for every impact and movement of the body, allowing the surrounding vertebrae to move and pivot without damage.
 As a disc wears down and tears due to increased weight gain and repetitive motion, the symptoms described in the following article may develop.
 These symptoms may vary depending on the location of the damaged disc.

-The body parts that are affected by symptoms depend on the location of the annular tear within the lumbar spine.
-The largest nerve in the body, the sciatic nerve, originates within the lumbar spine and nerve compression in the lower back typically results in the set of symptoms known as sciatica.
-A doctor’s preliminary diagnosis of the cause of sciatica will be based, in part, on the location of the symptoms.
-The following is a loose guideline of where symptoms might occur if the nerve roots at each level are compressed:
+The body parts that are affected by symptoms depend on the location of the annular tear.
+The largest nerve in the body, the sciatic nerve, is located near the lumbar spine, and nerve compression in the lower back typically results in the set of symptoms known as sciatica.
+Understanding your symptoms may help your doctor determine the location of your annular tear.

-- L3 – diminished patellar reflex; pain or numbness in the thighs, quadriceps weakness.
+- L3 — pain or numbness in the thighs, diminished patellar reflex or quadriceps weakness

-- L4 — numbness or loss of feeling in the feet; diminished patellar tendon reflex; quadriceps weakness; pain in the legs.
+- L4 — numbness or loss of feeling in the feet, diminished patellar tendon reflex, quadriceps weakness or pain in the legs

-- L5 –numbness or loss of sensation in the feet or toes; weakness in the hips and legs.
+- L5 — loss of sensation in the feet or toes; numbness or weakness in the hips or legs